well-in-that-case/ovtable/README.md

 ## How It Works
 - ovtable doesn't modify your table at all.
-  - It only attaches a metatable to handle garbage collection and optionally extend `pairs` functionality.
+  - It only attaches a metatable to handle garbage collection, optionally extend `pairs` functionality, and add method support with `__index`.
 - When you add a new key, ovtable _only_ keeps a record of _when_ it was added to an internal structure.

 ## Signatures